-For organizations that are part of far-flung and highly interdependent supply chains, zero trust eliminates much of the concern about partners’ vulnerabilities or data quality.
-It doesn’t matter what security models other players employ because zero-trust organizations can be assured of the strength of their access, authentication and authorization controls, and of their own data hygiene.
+For organisations that are part of far-flung and highly interdependent supply chains, zero trust eliminates much of the concern about partners’ vulnerabilities or data quality.
+It doesn’t matter what security models other players employ because zero-trust organisations can be assured of the strength of their access, authentication and authorisation controls, and of their own data hygiene.

 Implementing zero trust with the necessary automation to ease security teams’ burdens requires a unified cybersecurity platform capable of continuous discovery, assessment and risk mitigation.
 When that platform is equipped with secure access service edge (SASE) capabilities and extended detection and response (XDR), it provides the controls to ensure good data hygiene and also uses high-quality data to strengthen the overall security posture in a self-reinforcing cycle of defence.